marcinkaluza/iac-training/README.md

 ```
 $ code .
 ```
-Once the sulution has been opened, open the [application_stack.py](./application/application_stack.py) file and follow the instruction within it.
+Once the solution has been opened, open the [application_stack.py](./application/application_stack.py) file and follow the instruction within it.

 # Rebuilding the web application

-If you were succesfull in deploying the architecture, accessing the cloudfront URL may present a website, but the website is not quite working yet.
+If you were succesfull in deploying the application, accessing the cloudfront URL may present a website, but the website is not quite working yet.
 In order to make it functional we need to update parameters in the ```iac-training/application/website/src/authconfig.js``` file.
 This file contains id of the cognito user pool and the application id which our CDK code creates.

 ```
 const amplifyConfig = {